Palo Alto Networks error exposed customer support cases, attachments

 Remote code execution flaws in Spring and Spring Cloud frameworks put Java apps at risk

-This development has sparked fears that it could have a widespread impact across enterprise environments, since Spring is one of the most popular open-source frameworks for developing Java applications.
-The flaw, which has since been dubbed SpringShell or Spring4Shell, is tracked as CVE-2022-22965 and is rated critical.
+This development has “sparked fears that it could have a widespread impact across enterprise environments, since Spring is one of the most popular open-source frameworks for developing Java applications.”
+The flaw known as SpringShell or Spring4Shell, is tracked as CVE-2022-22965 and is rated critical.
 The Spring developers confirmed that its impact is remote code execution (RCE), which is the most severe impact a vulnerability could have.
-A Chinese developer released a proof-of-concept (PoC) exploit on GitHub and then removed it, prompting widespread speculation about the unpatched flaw, its causes and potential impact.
-There was also some early confusion between this vulnerability and a different one patched Tuesday in Spring Cloud, a microservices library that’s different from the core Spring Framework.
-This will be a developing story.
+“A Chinese developer released a proof-of-concept (PoC) exploit on GitHub and then removed it, prompting widespread speculation about the unpatched flaw, its causes and potential impact.”
+The naming convention cause some early confusion between this vulnerability and a different one that was patched Tuesday in Spring Cloud, a microservices library differs from the core Spring Framework.
+This is a developing story.

 FBI arrests 65 in BEC scams that took $51M from US businesses